I have faith, but I don't feel it

 And yet my personal experience says they can mix.
 True faith is stepping outside our comfort zone, right?
 Every time I have done that, I feel pure terror.

 During high school, I was involved in a state youth government program sponsored by the YMCA.
-A few thousand students from all across North Carolina gathered each year at the state Capitol to write bills, meet in mock state legislature, debate the law, and voted on bills to go to the "Governor's desk" at the end of the session.
-One year, a bill was proposed to mandate a "more fun" sex ed class that encouraged promiscuity and included "hands-on workshops."
-Not surprisingly, that bill was immensely popular with teenage legislators.
+A few thousand students from all across North Carolina gathered each year at the state Capitol to write bills, meet in a mock state legislature, debate the law, and vote on bills to go to the “Governor’s desk” at the end of the session.
+One year, a bill was proposed to mandate a “more fun” sex ed class that encouraged promiscuity and included “hands-on workshops.”
+Not surprisingly, that bill was immensely popular with the teenage legislators.

 Again, this conference was a bunch of teenagers playing pretend government.
 But the fear I felt trying to stand for what I thought was right was very real.